SpaceCowMedia/commander-spellbook-site/development-docs/updating-firestore-and-functions.md

 We need to limit what users are allowed to do, so set certain custom claims on the user to set what they are allowed to do.
 Here are the options:

-* `propose_combo` - can submit new combos for review on the site
+* `proposeCombo` - can submit new combos for review on the site
-* `edit_combo` - can edit a combo proposed for the site and mark it as ready for final review
+* `editCombo` - can edit a combo proposed for the site and mark it as ready for final review
-* `reject_combo` - can mark a proposed combo as rejected
+* `rejectCombo` - can mark a proposed combo as rejected
-* `finalize_combo` - can mark a proposed combo as ready to be seen on the production site
+* `finalizeCombo` - can mark a proposed combo as ready to be seen on the production site
-* `manage_permissions` - can change the user permissions of another user
+* `managePermissions` - can change the user permissions of another user

 # Firestore